Cuisine of Minnesota: Fish

-Minnesota is home to over eleven thousand lakes, which provides its citizens with numerous pan fish to angle, including: lake herring, whitefish, walleye, salmon, trout, perch, and bluegill.
+Minnesota is home to over eleven thousand lakes, which provides its citizens with numerous pan fish to angle, including lake herring, whitefish, walleye, salmon, trout, perch, and bluegill.
 These are often eaten in a "shore lunch".
 Walleye is considered a delicacy in Minnesota and is the most prized by far.
 Fish are often eaten fried and breaded in Minnesota.
-While not caught in Minnesota, cod is a common fish used in Friday fish frys.
+While not caught in Minnesota, cod is a common fish used in Friday fish fries.